13256749212-oss/data/README.md

 ### Measurement–simulation reconstruction

-The same selected measured points are combined with a fixed Sionna RT radio map.
+The same selected measured points are combined with the corresponding fixed DEM + 1.5 m Sionna RT radio map.
 The selected co-located measurement–simulation pairs are used to align the simulation values, after which the measurement–simulation residuals are reconstructed by 1-NN assignment.
 Where the simulation map is invalid, the method falls back to the measurement-only prediction.

 ### Progressive sampling